barryyip0625/Unity-In-game-Console/README.md

 Place the **Console** prefab in your scene.
 You can configure the settings according to your needs.

 - Custom Shortcut
 <img src="https://i.ibb.co/B3XWD8X/2024-05-02-145943.png" alt="2024-05-02-145943">

-- Custom UIs

-- Custom Color
+- Custom UIs & Color

 ## FAQ